hhru/api/docs_eng/employer_vacancies.md

 Editing is similar to publishing a vacancy but with an option to send individual fields in an object for partial editing.
 Compound fields (such as `salary`, `contacts`, `professional_roles`) can be edited only as a whole; the entire object will be sent.
-For example, to edit salary currency, you will also have to change the salary value;
+For example, to edit salary currency, you will also have to pass the salary value;
 to change the specialisation you will have to send a full list.

 ### Editable fields